Note: I get commissions for purchases made through links in this post.

 One reviewer claimed such aberration was still a problem, though only a small one.
 I going to propose here that, since only one person noticed it, it’s not really an issue.

 As you can tell from the model name, you can magnify from 20 to 60 times real life size.
-This makes the scope useful in many circumstances – birding, target shooting, wildlife watching, etc.
+This makes the scope useful in many circumstances – bird watching, target shooting, wildlife watching, etc.

 The body has rubber armor coating and is made of magnalium, a metal I had not heard of until now.
 Magnalium is an aluminum alloy made of 95% aluminum and 5% magnesium.
 The goal here was to make it light weight (aluminum) yet tough (magnesium).